ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - We are storing billid in table-booking table.
 Is this good?
 User generally will book the table first and later will eat and then pay the bill..

+- Need to take decision if we have to implement the delete of employees in the Employee table and cascade? or what?
+Should we implement delete at all?
+We need to ig because we had the use case of fire an employee

+- This leads to deleting orders whose attendant is being deleted?
+What to do in such a case?
+Can we escape?

+- On delete he should be logged out also...
+Their sessions are to be cleared..
+What not..
+Think this is going to be a big mess.

+- Right Now the delete entry is not even present in the employee table.
+So for now no allowance to deletes on employees.
+Need to add this later.

+- Check if /employee routes are working well.
+Because we already have the routes = /employee/chef etc.

 - Tables

   - create table